dekuNukem/duckyPad-Pro/doc/getting_started.md

 	* Adjust others to your liking

-	* Press any key to exit
+* To exit settings menu, press any unlit key.

 * ⚠️ Start with the `Welcome` profile